NikolasKubis/attitude_estimation_TSO3/README.md

 In contrast with Kalman-based filters, deterministic attitude and rate filtering can be easily formulated in a coordinate-free fashion as a dual optimal control problem.
 By doing so, the approach provides the ability to overcome the well-known singularity issues imposed by the interaction of the prefabricated Bayesian architectures with the various coordinate systems.

 # Results
+Both deterministic filters outperform the Gaussian-approximate filters.
+This is mainly due to the fact that the necessary re-projection step induces a bias in the orientation estimates.
+Regarding the stochastic filters we conclude that due to the computational overhead of the UKF, the simplicity of the Jacobian matrix calculations, and the quasi-linear nature of the quaternion dynamics, the EKF is a better choice for the task.

 Attitude and rate estimation errors for UAV: Stochastic approach (left), Deterministic approach (right).

 <p float="left">